WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 Format: Hardback

-Peter S. Goodman is the Global Economics Correspondent for the New York Times, based in London.
-He was previously the NYT's national economic correspondent, based in New York, where he played a leading role in the paper's award-winning coverage of the Great Recession, including a series that was a Pulitzer finalist.
-Previously, he covered the Internet bubble and bust as The Washington Post's telecommunications reporter, and served as WashPo's China-based Asian economics correspondent.
-He is the author of Past Due: The End of Easy Money and the Renewal of the American Economy.
-He graduated from Reed College and completed a master's in Vietnamese history from the University of California, Berkeley.
+Peter S. Goodman is the Global Economics Correspondent for the New York Times.
+He was previously the NYT’s European economics correspondent, based in London, and the national economics correspondent, based in New York, where he played a leading role in the paper’s award-winning coverage of the Great Recession, including a series that was a Pulitzer finalist.
+Previously, he covered the Internet bubble and bust as the Washington Post’s telecommunications reporter, and served as WashPo’s China-based Asian economics correspondent.
+He is the author of Davos Man and Past Due: The End of Easy Money and the Renewal of the American Economy.
+He graduated from Reed College and completed a master’s in Vietnamese history from the University of California, Berkeley.

 Reviews for How the World Ran Out of Everything: Inside the Global Supply Chain